February 9, 2015

 - Is the price within the range I’m willing to spend

 - It’s not on the bottom shelf is it?

 As a designer, I put most faith in product branding when it comes time to buy.
 I stick to a cabernet or merlot and usually decide from there.
 Price is certainly a factor and sometimes I will splurge but I usually stick to a mid-priced bottle that has packaging and product placement that impresses me most.
 This all may vary with other consumers but I think a lot of people go against the expression

 in this specific case.
 Unless there was a taste testing for every wine on the shelf present, (which I highly doubt) most will decide what to purchase based on the look and the price.
 There’s a bit of psychology involved when you enter a store on the search for your favorite products.

 Product placement matters.
 Some brands will pay extra to have their products housed in a certain area of a marketplace.
 Whether it’s on a custom display or just higher on the shelf, more people will pay attention to it based on where it is located.
 This applies to almost every product in the market.
 Products on the bottom shelf are much cheaper but still perform well to those interested in spending less.
 Beware of these products as sometimes less isn’t more.
 The cheaper the product the cheaper it was made.

 Have you ever watched a movie and noticed within a scene all the actors or actresses are using a specific type of product?
 Interestingly enough, those products you see are there on purpose.
 Some value was exchanged between the movie makers and the companies trying to promote their brand indirectly.

 Other common products in movies these days are cellphones and computers.
-Movie makers make an effort to make each character use a specific brand of device to essentially market it to anyone watching the movie.
-The end result is the hope from the product marketing to produce more sales based on those who watched the movie.
+Moviemakers make an effort to make each character use a specific brand of device to essentially market it to anyone watching the movie.
+The end result is the hope of product marketing to produce more sales based on those who watched the movie.
 You can think of this as both product placement and advertising.

 Sponsorship and Events